tangentyh/notes-of-tan/docs/backend/java/javaConcurrency.md

    - priority — whenever the scheduler wants to pick a new thread, threads with higher priorities are preferred
      - inherit — initially set equal to the priority of the creating thread
      - mapped constants — `Thread.MIN_PRIORITY` 1, `Thread.NORM_PRIORITY` 5, `Thread.MAX_PRIORITY` 10, mapped to priority levels of the host platform
-     - Windows has seven priority levels, priorities are ignored in Linux??
+     - OS dependent — Windows has seven priority levels, thread priorities are ignored on Linux by default
-     - caveat — few scenarios there to ever tweak priorities.
+     - unrecommended — few scenarios there to ever tweak priorities.
 If you have several threads with a high priority that don’t become inactive, the lower-priority threads may never execute
    - daemon — serves other threads, JVM exits when only daemon threads remain
      - inherit — is a daemon thread if and only if the creating thread is a daemon
      - no persistence access — should never access a persistent resource such as a file or database since it can terminate at any time